Sillunu Oru Kaadhal: Plot

 Gowtham spends the day with Ishwarya.
 They travel to many places and do many things and recollect their memories.
 Ishwarya and Gowtham share their love for each other and how they missed each other during these 6 years of separation.
 They eventually fall in love with each other all over again and soon get intimate.
 It is then revealed that all these things were just Kundavi's dream.
 Panicked by the dream, Kundavi decides to check up on them.
 When she gets back home dreading, she finds her husband alone.
 She asks him where Ishwarya is and finds Ishwarya's letter.
 In it, Ishwarya says that Kundavi gave them a day, but an hour was sufficient for them.
 40 minutes of silence, 10 minutes of formal inquiries and 10 minutes of talking.
 Even in that 10 minutes talk with him, the words that came out of Gowtham was 'Kundavi' only.
-Ishwarya realises that they both are immensely in love and leading a very happy life.
-She wants to love Gowtham in her next birth also.
-But not as Ishu, but as Kundavi.
+Ishwarya realises that Gowtham and Kundavi are both are immensely in love and leading a very happy life.
+Ishwarya stated that she wants to love Gowtham in her next birth also, but as Kundavi instead of as herself.
 She wishes the couple a happy life and leaves, never to return.

 In the end, Gowtham confesses that he had hidden the secret of loving someone so that Kundavi doesn't get hurt as any girl would not bear her husband's love being shared.
 However, unlike others, Kundavi has brought the girl her husband loved in order to make him happy.
 They then cry in happiness and hug each other while Diwali fireworks blossom.
 Their daughter Ishu also joins them and the movie ends on a happy note.